nleguillarme/taxonerd/README.md

 The en_core_eco_weak_md and en_core_eco_weak_biobert have been fine-tuned on a silver standard corpus generated using weak supervision.
 Therefore, they have been trained on a much larger amount of (noisy) data than their gold standard counterparts.
 As a result, they tend to have better recall, especially with respect to common names detection.
 They also have high precision.
 Nevertheless, their performance has not been accurately evaluated.

 If you do not trust weakly-supervised data and you are not really interested in detecting common names, en_core_eco_md and en_core_eco_biobert are for you.
-These models have been fine-tuned on a gold standard corpus (a combination of [COPIOUS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6351503/) and [Bacteria Biotope 2019](https://aclanthology.org/D19-5719/)) and their performance has been benchmarked in our paper.
+These models have been fine-tuned on a gold standard corpus (a combination of [COPIOUS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6351503/), [Bacteria Biotope 2019](https://aclanthology.org/D19-5719/), and [BiodivNERE](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9836593/)) and their performance has been benchmarked in our paper.

 ## Installation

 ### TaxoNERD for Python

 Installing the package from pip will automatically install all dependencies, including pandas, spaCy, scispaCy and textract.
 Make sure you install this package before you install the models.
-Also note that this package requires Python 3.8+ and spaCy v3.4+.
+Also note that this package requires Python 3.10 and spaCy v3.7.

     $ pip install taxonerd

-For GPU support, find your CUDA version using `nvcc --version` and add the version in brackets, e.g. `pip install taxonerd[cuda113]` for CUDA 11.3.
+For GPU support, find your CUDA version using `nvcc --version` and add the version in brackets, e.g. `pip install taxonerd[cuda12x]` for CUDA 12.1.
 See [setup.cfg](setup.cfg) for supported CUDA versions.

 To download the models: